-Click the Add/Modify User button to submit the new user setting.
+2. Click the Add/Modify User button to submit the new user's setting.

-♦Modify the user
+♦ Modify the user

-- 1. Click the user name you want to modify from the USER LIST. - 2.
-Enter the password, the confirmed password and choose authority level. - 3.
-Click the Add/Modify User button to submit new setting.
+- 1. Click the user name you want to modify on the USER LIST. - 2.
+Enter the password, the confirmed password and choose the authority. - 3.
+Click the Add/Modify User button to submit the new setting.